Noemie Decompte Regularization¶

 end

-Step 1: Mini-matching — identify negative-only CAPIs¶
+Step 1: Mini-matching β identify negative-only CAPIs¶

 For each positive CAPI, it finds a matching negative CAPI via _get_matched_care_act_info() using progressive field matching.
 The discriminating fields (side, dental_locations) are always compared.
 Then combinations of start_date, secu_grouping_code, secu_reimbursement_base, total_spend are tried from most to least specific.

-- Remaining negatives = care acts to cancel
+amended_care_act_infos - Remaining negatives =

 Step 2: Find original CAPIs from the original decompte¶